ai-clinical-app/Bayesian-HCRS-Shiny/README.md

 ---

-## Source model
+## Source publications

+This app is based on two related DETECT I publications.

+### 1. HCRS model development and validation

-This app reconstructs the Haematuria Cancer Risk Score described in:
+The coefficient-based and points-based Haematuria Cancer Risk Score are based on:

 Tan WS, Ahmad A, Feber A, Mostafid H, Cresswell J, Fankhauser CD, Waisbrod S, Hermanns T, Sasieni P, Kelly JD; DETECT I trial collaborators.
 **Development and validation of a haematuria cancer risk score to identify patients at risk of harbouring cancer.**